Penguin sweater: History

+Penguin Jumpers were invented by Clare Davis (a founder of WildLife Victoria) and brought to life by her friend Margaret Healy and another one of Clares Friends.
 The project originated with the Phillip Island Nature Park oil spill of January 2000 and was successfully completed, but the knitting pattern and call for volunteers to donate remained available online.
 Instead of the 100 or so sweaters needed, thousands were sent.
 The extra sweaters were stockpiled by the Tasmanian Conservation Trust.
 As of 2014, the Australia-based Penguin Foundation is still accepting handmade sweaters but no longer uses these for penguin rehabilitation.
 Instead, these sweaters are used to dress toy penguins which are then sold to raise money for the foundation.

 After a 2011 oil spill in New Zealand, a local yarn shop put out the call for penguin jumpers, and supplied a pattern.
 Jumpers were received from all over the world.
 However, those cleaning and rehabilitating the penguins affected said they neither used nor requested the jumpers: heat lamps were used to keep cleaned penguins warm.
 Once they are cleaned, there is little danger of them ingesting oil when preening – one of the rationales given for penguin sweaters – and sweaters may in fact do more harm than good to the penguins.